 The other main complication of bowel resection is small bowel obstruction.
 Small bowel obstruction is first treated with stool softeners, fluids, and bowel rest; however, severe small bowel obstruction may need to be treated with surgery.

 While surgery is often delayed until the disease becomes severe, in some cases patients may require emergent bowel removal surgery because the risk of keeping the bowel is too great.
 People with UC may need emergent surgery if they experience:

 - toxic megacolon (life-threatening dilation of the intestine)

 - dysplastic changes in the colon that may suggest cancer

-Although surgical resection of the colon cures the gastrointestinal symptoms of ulcerative colitis, it may not always cure other affected sites.
-Occasionally people with ulcerative colitis have inflammation of the eyes, skin, and/or joints.
-Unfortunately, the inflammation that is related to ulcerative colitis (e.g. arthritis) may persist even after the bowel has been totally removed.4 Fortunately, this is rather uncommon.
-Anyone considering bowel resection surgery should consult a pre-surgical counselor to discuss the advantages and limitations of colectomy for ulcerative colitis treatment.
+Although surgery may cure the gastrointestinal symptoms of UC, it may not always cure other affected sites.
+Occasionally, people with UC have inflammation of the eyes, skin, or joints.
+These types of inflammation may persist even after the bowel has been totally removed.
+This is uncommon, but is something to consider before getting surgery.